-Whether you’re choosy about indulging in dessert or will sink your sweet tooth into anything, you’re going to drool over these.
-We’ve found the city’s cult sugar rushes – enjoy!
+Whether you’re choosy with your dessert or will sink your sweet tooth into anything, you’re going to drool over these cult sugar rushes – enjoy!

 Sweetie And Moustache Dessert Lounge’s honey toast

-Famous for its 12 kinds of layered crepe cakes, Sweetie And Moustache Dessert Lounge has other temptations beside this signature dessert.
-We can’t go past their honey toast, which sounds ordinary but looks and tastes amazing.
-A big stack of toast loaded with deliciousness, from chocolate sauce to berries, it’s like breakfast on sweet steroids.
-For a late night sugar rush, try their Golden Egg Gaytime Cocktail featuring a hollow golden chocolate egg surrounded by mini chocolate eggs.
+Famous for their layered crepe cakes, Sweetie And Moustache Dessert Lounge has other temptations beside this signature dessert.
+We can’t go past their honey toast – a stack of thick bread loaded with deliciousness from chocolate sauce to berries, it’s like breakfast on sweet steroids.
+For a midday, treat try their current souffle pancake special, featuring towers of wobbling Japanese style pancakes loaded with maple syrup and fruit.

 High Tea at Om Nom

 The chic Adelphi Hotel’s dessert restaurant is overseen by executive pastry chef Jo Ward, one of the city’s true sweethearts.
 Enjoy her unique brand of decadence at Om Nom‘s weekend high tea service.
-Between the salted caramel espresso martini that arrives in a plume of myst and the sorbet palate cleanser served on a silver dish, we suggest you arrive hungry!
+Between the salted caramel espresso martini that arrives in a plume of mist and the sorbet palate cleanser served on a silver dish, we suggest you arrive hungry.

 Anything at Syracuse Restaurant – Bar